-Rob Cassam MBA, CCIM Owner-Broker (NC,SC) 704-442-1744
+Rob Cassam MBA, CCIM Owner-Broker (NC,SC) 704-533-3074

 1001 East Blvd.
-Suite B Charlotte NC 28203

-Phone: 704-442-1774 Ext.100 Efax: 800-571-7536
+Suite B • Charlotte NC 28203 Phone: 704-442-1774 Ext.100 Efax: 800-571-7536 rob@charlotteNCproperty.com www.charlottencproperty.com/commercial

-rob@charlotteNCproperty.com www.charlottencproperty.com/commercial

-Things To Look For Before Investing In Apartments
+Get Information Before Investing In Apartments

-With real estate values stabilizing, apartment properties throughout the country are the most sought after rentals.
+Apartment properties throughout the country are the most sought after rentals.
 Assisting new buyers with the purchase of a residential rental is the job of the commercial broker.
 When you are looking at different properties, we will furnish full information on existing and potential loans, income, expenses, etc., to help you make the right choice.